 - Shampoo For Thick Hair

 Thick, coarse, and rough hair should avoid shampoos with harsh cleansing ingredients (like SLS).
 Such ingredients can raise the hair cuticles, making the hair dry and frizzy.
 Use shampoos with more percentage of conditioning ingredients, like nourishing oils and plant butters, to keep the hair soft and smooth.

 - Shampoo For Greasy Hair

 A greasy scalp produces excess oil, causing buildup.
-Use shampoos with surfactants and oil-absorbing ingredients like clay to prevent excess oil and sebum buildup.
+Use shampoos with surfactantsi XA chemical substance that reduces the surface tension of a liquid, allowing lathering and foaming.
+It can act as a detergent, foaming agent, or emulsifier. and oil-absorbing ingredients like clay to prevent excess oil and sebum buildup.

-Now, let’s take a look at all the different types of shampoos available on the market.
+Now, let’s take a look at all the different types of shampoo available on the market.

-12 Types Of Shampoos For Different Hair Types
+12 Different Types Of Shampoos For Different Hair Types

 1. Regular Shampoo

 This is a daily use shampoo suitable for people who do not have any specific hair needs.
 It is mild and contains a low percentage of cleansing agents.
 Regular shampoos suit all hair types.